KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS16.0.md

 *If mouse cursor doesn't appear, try replugging your mouse.*

 Q: How to boot out of TWRP recovery?
-*A: You can execute the same script in TWRP terminal (Advanced->Terminal) if you have boot and system partitions mounted (Mount->Boot & Mount->System):*
+*A: You can execute the same script in TWRP terminal (Advanced -> Terminal) if you have boot and system partitions mounted (Mount -> Boot & Mount -> System):*

 ```
 rpi3-recovery.sh boot